JBL earbuds are reliable and well-made and work for a long time if you use them with care. However, they do run into problems at times.

 - Generously spray the WD40 solution inside the port using the narrow nozzle extension that comes with the spray can.

 - Wrap the clean cloth around the sharp tool and carefully clean the inside of the charging port.
-Make sure to clean the contacts properly.
+Make sure to clean the contacts properly without damaging them.

 - Now spray another round of WD40 inside the port to get all the dirt out.